San Diego Prenuptial/Postnuptial Agreements Lawyer

 - A minimum period of 7 days must have passed between receipt of the agreement and signing it

-- The spouse must have been represented by a separate, independent attorney when signing the agreement, unless the spouse received full information in writing describing the terms and basic effect of the agreement, including an explanation of any rights and obligations the agreement would nullify, and signed an acknowledgement of receiving the document, and waiving the right to an attorney (probably not a good idea!)
+- The spouse must have been represented by a separate, independent attorney when signing the agreement unless the spouse received full information in writing describing the terms and basic effect of the agreement, including an explanation of any rights and obligations the agreement would nullify, and signed an acknowledgment of receiving the document and waiving the right to an attorney (probably not a good idea!)

-Postnuptial agreements are a lot like prenuptial agreements, except they are signed after the marriage has taken place.
-In many instances, they are prompted by actual marital problems, and represent attempts to settle those problems before a divorce becomes inevitable.
+Postnuptial agreements are a lot like prenuptial agreements under California law, except they are signed after the marriage has taken place.
+In many instances, they are prompted by actual marital problems and represent attempts to settle those problems before a divorce becomes inevitable.

-They may address financial matters of all kinds, especially if one spouse has had a major change in finances since the wedding took place.
+Postnuptial agreements may address financial matters of all kinds, especially if one spouse has had a major change in finances since the wedding.
 They are also more likely than prenuptial contracts to impose terms governing the specific behavior of one or both spouses.
 Adultery is one common subject.
 Wasting the family’s money on such things as shopping, gambling, and drugs are others.